WestPeakResearch/WestPeakWebsite/src/content/Team/Saru-Aggarwal/index.md

 Saru is a fifth-year Commerce student specializing in Finance and minoring in Economics.
 Through WestPeak, she aims to further her understanding of capital markets, form lasting friendships and hopes to help members develop a passion for finance similar to her own.

-Saru has completed an internship in Private Equity at BCI, and will be joining CIBC Capital Markets in their investment banking team this summer.
+Saru has completed an internship in Private Equity at BCI, as well as at CIBC Capital Markets in their investment banking team this past summer.

 Outside of school and work, Saru enjoys hiking, relaxing at the beach and trying out new recipes in her kitchen.